 How to use the Attendance module

-At the heart of the Attendance module are Categories and Groups (groups, in this context are like sub-categories).
-Categories are the headings under which your attendance metrics are grouped and from which Attendance module reports can be generated.
+At the heart of the Attendance module are Categories and Groups (groups, in this context are sub-categories).
+Categories are the headings under which your attendance metrics are grouped and from which attendance reports are produced.

 In this article

 Archiving an attendance category

 How to turn the weekly attendance record on or off

 Attendance dates must be unique - you can only record one attendance entry for a date for each site.
 You will create Categories for each metric you wish to record for any given date.